robert17/iotf-rtd/docs/messaging/mqtt.rst

 Connect on port **1883**

 .. important:: All information your device submits is being sent in
     plain text (including the authentication credentials for your device).
+    We recommend the use of an encrypted connection whenever possible.

 ----